matthewphamilton/r4dev/content/en/docs/Getting started/Software/Libraries/Installation/_index.md

 Holders of GitHub and Dataverse accounts will ensure that the machine onto which they install ready4 has securely stored their credentials for these services (specifically, values for GITHUB_PAT, DATAVERSE_KEY and DATAVERSE_SERVER tokens).

-## Disclaimer
-All ready4 software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Furthermore, no ready4 software is yet sufficiently well documented and tested to be given a production release.
-All ready4 software should therefore viewed as in-development pre-releases.

 ## Installation
 As ready4 R packages have yet to be submitted to CRAN as production releases, you will need to use a tool like devtools to assist with installing ready4 R packages.
 If you do not have devtools on your machine you can install it as follows: